iamtomc/django_start_project/README.md

 # Django Start Project

-A boilerplate to Start Django project
+A boilerplate to a start django 2 project.

 ## Installation